soumelis-lab/ICELLNET/Vignette.md

 grid.arrange(network.plot1, network.plot2, network.plot3, network.plot4, nrow=2, ncol=2)

 ```
-Here, we observe a general increase of communication by blocking the IL10 communication channel, which suggest that autocrine IL10 secretion controls the communication in LPS-activated DCs.
+Here, we observe a general increase of communication by blocking the IL10 communication channel, which suggests that autocrine IL10 secretion controls the communication in LPS-activated DCs.
 To assess the differences between scores in a quantitative manner, a statistical test can be performed (see "Compute pvalue to compare communication scores" section).
 To see the use of the other visualisation modes, see case study 2.